Aosanusi30/Danny-s-Diner--Case-Study-1--/README.md

 - What is the total items and amount spent for each member before they became a member?
 - If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 - In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+# Bonus Questions
+- _Join All The Things_
+The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.

+- _Rank All The Things_
+Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.